CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Related work

-Federated learning (FL) is a distributed machine learning scheme, which has drawn a lot of attention in mobile services~\cite{hard2018keyboard_prediction_fl,yang2018applied_keyboard} as well as privacy-sensitive applications~\cite{sheller2018multi_institutional,sheller2018multi_brain_fl,pokhrel2020fl_block_chain}.
-A FL system~\cite{bonawitz2019fl_system_design} has many aspects and we discuss the learning methods.
-More comprehensive surveys can be found in ~\cite{yang2019federated_concept,lim2020federated_survey,kairouz2019open_fl,li2020federated_future}.
-Federated averaging (FedAvg)~\cite{mcmahan2017fl_google} is a simple and popular method to update a shared model with weighted gradients from local computation nodes.
-In each communication round, a random subset of nodes (workers) is selected to perform computation on the local data and then return the gradients to the server/controller.
-FegAvg suggests doing more computation on each node (e.g., more training epochs, smaller batch size, etc) instead of exchanging the gradients frequently.
-In this way, models are able to converge with fewer communication rounds in various scenarios of data distributions, such as the Non-IID case.
-Besides, FL has been explored in the decentralized setup that there is not a central server~\cite{pokhrel2020fl_block_chain,lalitha2019p2p_fl,roy2019braintorrent}, that imprecise training signal may spread widely and quickly through the connections between computation nodes.
-Recently, FL is improved with adaptive optimization. \cite{reddi2020adaptive_fl} applies an optimizer on the server with momentum terms to update the model with aggregated gradients, which shows faster convergence and higher performance in many tasks.
-Mime~\cite{karimireddy2020mime} uses server-level momentum in each client to mitigate the client-drift due to the data heterogeneity across different clients, reaching higher performance.
+Federated learning~\cite{yang2019federated_concept,lim2020federated_survey,kairouz2019open_fl,li2020federated_future} is a specialized distributed learning framework that allows a vast number of edge devices to jointly train a model while keeping private training data on devices.
+Federated Averaging (FedAvg)~\cite{mcmahan2017fl_google} is one of the most classical optimization methods.
+Recently, FL improves with adaptive optimization.
+Reddi~et al.~\cite{reddi2020adaptive_fl} applies an optimizer on the server with momentum terms to update the model with aggregated gradients, which shows faster convergence and higher performance in many tasks.
+Mime~\cite{karimireddy2020mime} uses server-level momentum in each client to mitigate the client-drift caused by the heterogeneous data across clients and reach higher performance.
 FedCD~\cite{kopparapu2020fedcd} dynamically groups the local workers with similar data distributions to improve the model performance on Non-IID data.

-In this work, we study the centralized server-based federated learning under the FedAvg scheme~\cite{mcmahan2017fl_google}, as shown in Figure~\ref{fig:fl_sketch}.
-Different gradient compression techniques are compared to demonstrate the advances of the proposed quantization over prior work.